-class IPython.core.formatters.JavascriptFormatter(\\kwargs)
+class IPython.core.formatters.JavascriptFormatter(\\kwargs) Bases: IPython.core.formatters.BaseFormatter

 A Javascript formatter.

 To define the callables that compute the Javascript representation of your objects, define a \repr\javascript\() method or use the for\type() or for\type\by\name() methods to register functions that handle this.